BismaYousuf/Practice_Zustand/README.md

 Tailwind CSS

-📷 Screenshots
-Optional — you can add screenshots here if you'd like.

 📚 Learning Goal
 This is a personal learning project to become comfortable with using Zustand in modern React + Next.js apps.

-📝 License
-This project is for educational and personal practice use only.

-yaml
-Copy
-Edit

----

 ### Key Update:
 - **Step 1** now includes the instruction to install Zustand using: